North West Province, Sierra Leone

-The North West Province, (Nɔt Wɛst Prɔvins) also known as North Western Province, (Nɔt Wɛstɛn Prɔvins) Post 2017 the north West Province used to be part of Northern Province, Today its covers the northwest part of the West African state of Sierra Leone.
+The North West Province, (Nɔt Wɛst Prɔvins) also known as North Western Province (Nɔt Wɛstɛn Prɔvins), covers the northwestern part of the West African state of Sierra Leone.
 It is one of the five administrative regions of Sierra Leone.
 The province was created in 2017 from the Northern Province.
 The three districts of Kambia, Karene and Port Loko make up the North Western Province of Sierra Leone.
-The province has a total of 34 Chiefdoms and a population of 1,162,065 inhabitants (as of 2017).
+The province has a total of 34 Chiefdoms.
+It covers an area of 13,520 km^{2} and a population of 1,162,065 inhabitants (as of 2021).
 The administrative capital of the North West province is Port Loko.

 Borders

 The North Western Province has the following borders: